Carbon capture and Storage (CCS), and hydrogen are needed to abate hard-to-decarbonize industries like ethanol, steel and refining.

 An existing energy hub for the US, Texas already has the infrastructure in place to transport carbon from production source to storage as well as the technical and industrial know-how to tackle the hurdles of capturing and storing carbon underground.

-Effective legislation can create a framework to accelerate activity by:
+Effective legislation can create a framework to accelerate CCS activity by:

 We’re engaging with local stakeholders and state policymakers to help bring this important technology to the Prairie, Hoosier and Lone Star states.